SQream/sqream_docs/getting_started/deleting_rows.rst

    executed

-.. note:: While :ref:`truncate` deletes data from disk immediately, :ref:`delete` does not physically remove the deleted rows.
+.. note:: The :ref:`truncate` command will immediately delete rows from table and remove data from disk, while the :ref:`delete` command will delete rows from table but will not remove data from disk.
+Use ``CLEAN UP`` after ``DELETE`` to remove data from disk.

 For more information, see the following: